braintelligencePL/mac-setup/README.md

 (TIP re-load zsh typing `zsh` in your terminal or `source $ZSH/oh-my-zsh.sh`)

 ### ⚙ IntelliJ Idea - Setup
-1. [x] Enable Annotation Processing
+1. [x] `Enable Annotation Processing`
-2. Install `Lombok` plugin (even if you not use it.
-You'll eventually encounter project where it is used)
+2. [x] `Create directories for empty content roots automatically` - depends if you want that to be automatic
-3. Create launcher script to open IDE from terminal.
+3. Install `Lombok` plugin.
+Install `Kotlin` plugin.
-Goto: `/tools/createCommandLineLauncher`
+4. Create launcher script to open IDE from terminal.
-* `idea folder/example` - open example project
+Menu: `Tools -> CreateCommandLineLauncher` <br>
-* `idea .` - open here `./`
+From terminal: `idea .` inside of project. `idea /project` or just choose project to open.

 ### ⚙ Git